Cricket in England: Men's limited-overs competition

-It is a fifty-over limited overs cricket competition for the England and Wales first-class counties.
-It began in 2014 as a replacement for the ECB 40 tournament, which ran from 2010 to 2013.
+The One-Day Cup is a 50-overs-per-side competition for the English and Welsh first-class counties, and began in 2014 as a replacement for the ECB 40 tournament held from 2010 to 2013.
 In contrast to its 40-over predecessor, the number of overs per innings was set at 50 to bring the competition in line with One-Day Internationals.
 The competition begins with a round-robin tournament featuring two groups of nine.
-The groups were organised geographically with a North group and a South group until 2021, since when the groups have been decided by a draw.
-As of 2024, the top three teams in each group progress to the knock-out stage of the competition.
+The groups were originally organised geographically with a North group and a South group, but since 2021 the groups have been decided by a draw.
+As of 2024 the top three teams in each group progress to the knock-out stage of the competition.
 The final was held at Lord's until 2020, when it was moved to Trent Bridge.